Utah Rockies

 On June 17, 1976, the ABA and NBA announced the ABA-NBA merger that brought the Spurs, Pacers, Nets and Nuggets into the NBA but left out the Colonels and the Spirits/Rockies clubs.
 Brown received a flat $3 million in cash for the Colonels.
 The owners of the Spirits/Rockies received $2.2 million in cash and a one-seventh share of the four remaining ABA teams' television revenues in perpetuity.
-That deal has been reported as worth approximately $170 million in the years since; the Utah Rockies' owners were made multimillionaires through NBA television revenue even though the team never played a single NBA game.
+That deal has been reported as worth approximately $800+ million in the years since; the Utah Rockies' owners were made multimillionaires through NBA television revenue even though the team never played a single NBA game.

 The Spirits/Rockies players were released to a dispersal draft, as were the Colonels' players.
 Marvin Barnes went to the Detroit Pistons.
 Moses Malone went to the Portland Trail Blazers.
 Randy Denton went to the New York Knicks.
 Ron Boone and Mike Barr went to the Kansas City Kings.
+However, Spirits general manager and co-owner Harry Weltman also figured that, had the franchise been able to make it as a surviving franchise within the June 1976 NBA-ABA merger alongside the other four surviving ABA teams (ideally with the ABA's planned survival of every remaining ABA team that was left at the time outside of the Virginia Squires, who were already forcefully folded operations a month prior to merger negotiations beginning, coming to fruition), the Rockies (as they were planned to have been at the time) would have been a great team in the NBA since, even though they had only eleven of their players actually playing in the NBA by that point in time, nine of their own players were actually starting for various NBA teams for the 1976-77 NBA season when including Lonnie Shelton, who claimed his ABA draft rights from the Baltimore Claws following their closure days before the start of the 1975-76 ABA season, and especially noting praise for the team's frontcourt before it was broken up in the 1976 ABA dispersal draft.

 Professional basketball returned to Salt Lake City when the New Orleans Jazz relocated in 1979 to become the Utah Jazz.